samueljackson-wf/react-virtuoso/docs/basics/auto-resizing.md

 The Virtuoso component automatically handles any changes of the items' heights (due to content resizing, images loading, etc.)
 You don't have to configure anything additional.

-Launch the example below in a codesanbox and resize it around.
+Launch the example below in a code sandbox and resize it around.

 ```jsx live include-data
 import { Virtuoso } from 'react-virtuoso'